 Why Treatment Is Necessary

-If entropion exists, it is important to have a doctor repair the condition before permanent damage to the eye occurs.If the eyelid position is not treated, the condition can lead to excessive tearing, mucous discharge and scratching or scarring of the cornea.
-What’ s more, a chronically turned-in eyelid can result in severe sensitivity to light and may lead to eye infections, and even blindness
+If Entropion exists, it is important to have an experienced surgeon repair the condition before permanent damage to the eye occurs.If the eyelid position is not treated, the condition can lead to excessive tearing, mucous discharge, and scratching or scarring of the cornea.
+What’s more, a chronically turned-in eyelid can result in severe sensitivity to light and may lead to eye infections, and even blindness.

 What to Expect from Entropion Treatment